 So, if you have an h-index of 20, then that means you have 20 papers with at least 20 citations.
 It also means that you are doing pretty well with your science!

-Limitations of the H-Index
+Limitations of the h-Index

 Although having a single number that measures scientific performance is attractive, the h-index is only a rough indicator of scientific performance and should only be considered as such.
 Hirsch himself writes:

 “Obviously a single number can never give more than a rough approximation to an individual’s multifaceted profile, and many other factors should be considered in combination in evaluating an individual.
-This and the fact that there can always be exceptions to rules should be kept in mind especially in life-changing decision such as the granting or denying of tenure.”
+This and the fact that there can always be exceptions to rules should be kept in mind especially in life-changing decisions such as the granting or denying of tenure.”

-Limitations of the h-index include:
+Limitations of the h-index include the following:

 - It does not take into account the number of authors on a paper.
-A scientist who is the sole author of a paper with 100 citations should be given more credit than one who is on a similarly cited paper with ten co-authors.
+A scientist who is the sole author of a paper with 100 citations should be given more credit than one who is on a similarly cited paper with 10 co-authors.

 - Review articles have a greater impact on the h-index than original papers since they are generally cited more often.

-Calculating the H-Index
+Calculating the h-Index

 If you check your own (or someone else’s) h-index with each of these databases, you might get a different value.
 This is because each uses a different database to count the total publications and citations.
 ISI and Scopus use their own databases, and Publish or Perish uses Google Scholar.
 Each database has different coverage, so will come up with different h-index values.
 For example, ISI has good coverage of journal publications, but poor coverage of conferences, while Scopus covers conferences better, but has poor journal coverage pre 1992.
+(2)